 “So where should we go to first?”
 Cheyenne shrugged at the question.

 “How should I know?
-Just because I suggested we come here doesn’t mean I had a plan” Lillian raised her eyebrows in mock shock.
+Just because I suggested we come here doesn’t mean I had a plan” Alexis raised her eyebrows in mock shock.

 “Well, I think I rightfully assumed that you would know what we’d be doing!”